dkboku/dereje.github.io/_teaching/teaching1.md

 location: "Dilla, Ethiopia"
 ---

-In this course, we study see <a href="https://dkboku.github.io/files/AlgebraILectureNote.pdf"> Lecture Note ALGI </a>:
+In this course, we study, see <a href="https://dkboku.github.io/files/AlgebraILectureNote.pdf"> Lecture Note ALGI </a>:

-Vector Spaces see <a href="https://dkboku.github.io/files/chapter1.pdf"> chapter1 </a>
+Vector Spaces, see <a href="https://dkboku.github.io/files/chapter1.pdf"> chapter1 </a>
 ======
 This chapter deals with the notion of vectors paces.